 Yes.
-If you have purchased the discs within the last few years, you are likely to see a "Settings" button in the lower left hand corner of the interface.
-This button will give you great discretion over buddy and hint sounds.
-The Settings button even allows the student to remove the buddies from the screen entirely if he or she finds them to be too distracting or annoying.
+If you have purchased newer versions of the discs, you will see a Settings button in the lower left-hand corner of the interface.
+This button will give you control over Buddy and hint sounds.
+The Settings button even allows the student to remove the Buddies from the screen entirely if they find them to be too distracting or annoying.

-Finally, and most importantly, if your discs don’t have the Settings button, you can download that feature here following these step-by-step instructions.
-The Settings feature download just mentioned also includes some code that will enable parents to import and export grades more easily.
-Bottom line: If you have old discs, you’ll probably be glad you updated with this download.
+Finally, if your discs don’t have the Settings button, you can download that feature here by following these step-by-step instructions.
+This Settings feature download also includes some code that will enable parents to import and export grades more easily.
+If you do have older discs, we highly recommend updating with this download.

 How do I save my child’s gradebook if I’m using the discs?

-If you are using the discs (aka the 2.0 version of Teaching Textbooks), then your child's gradebook is saved directly to your computer.
-If you want to save your child's gradebook after they've finished a course, the easiest way to do that is to just print it out directly.
-Just click the Print button inside the gradebook (it will be in the lower-right corner).
-If you want a digital copy of their grades, we recommend printing to a PDF.
-To do this, just start to print the gradebook as normal.
-Then, when the print dialogue box comes up, where it asks you to select your printer you should see an option to print to a PDF.
+If you are using the 2.0 discs, your child's gradebook is saved directly to your computer.
+If you want to save your child's gradebook after they've finished a course, the easiest way to do that is to print it out directly.
+Click the Print button inside the gradebook in the lower-right corner.
+If you want a digital copy of their grades, we recommend printing it to a PDF.
+To do this, just start to print the gradebook as normal, and then when the print dialogue box comes up where it asks you to select your printer. you should see an option to print to a PDF.
 You'll then be able to name the file and save it to your computer.